mercedes-benz/DnA/docs/Install.md

 docker-compose -f docker-compose-app.yml build
 ```

-The above same command can be used to build other images  for airflow,dashboard,malware,naas,notebook.
+The above same command can be used to build other images  for dashboard,malware,naas,Minio and storage.
 Just change the particular file name in the command.

 Once the images are build.
 Push the images to your docker repository.